 Essex Turf is grown on a soil backing and is a mix of 50% Sauvignon Dwarf Ryegrass and 50% Fescues.
-This seed mix gives a good quality lawn which is easy to maintain, shade and drought tolerant, and suitable for a sunny or shady aspect (NOT full darkness under dense trees).
+This seed mix gives a good quality lawn which is easy to maintain, partially shade and drought tolerant, and suitable for a sunny or shady aspect (NOT full darkness under dense trees).
 Essex Turf is sourced locally.
 We have a fresh delivery every day Monday to Saturday.

 For collections on larger orders (pallet of 80 or more) we would appreciate a phone call the morning before to reserve your turf.